sri-rang/notifer.js/readme.markdown

+This is the unstable development branch.
+The latest stable branch is [1.0.0](https://github.com/Srirangan/notifer.js/tree/1.0.0).

 Notifier.js
 =====
 Javascript library for Gnome / Growl type non-blocking notifications.
-Jquery required.

 Links
 =====